Kwenta (KWENTA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Kwenta Historical Price

-According to the latest data gathered on Kwenta live price page, the current price of Kwenta is 18.08USD.
+According to the latest data gathered on Kwenta live price page, the current price of Kwenta is 15.96USD.
 The circulating supply of Kwenta(KWENTA) is

 In the past 24 hours, Kwenta has shown a price movement of